Geography of the European Union: Climate

 The climate of the European Union is of a temperate, continental nature, with a maritime climate prevailing on the western coasts and a mediterranean climate in the south.
 The climate is strongly conditioned by the Gulf Stream, which warms the western region to levels unattainable at similar latitudes on other continents.
 Western Europe is oceanic, while eastern Europe is continental and dry.
-Four seasons occur in western Europe, while southern Europe experiences a wet season and a dry season.
+Four seasons occur in western Europe, while southern Europe experiences wet winters and dry summers.
 Southern Europe is hot and dry during the summer months.
 The heaviest precipitation occurs downwind of water bodies due to the prevailing westerlies, with higher amounts also seen in the Alps.
 Tornadoes occur within Europe, but tend to be weak.
 The Netherlands experiences a disproportionately high number of tornadic events.

 The mildest climate within the European Union occurs in the Portuguese island of Madeira, where the average temperature varies from 19 °C during the day and 13 °C at night in winter to 26 °C during the day and 19 °C at night in summer.
 Also, the mildest climate occurs in the Spanish island of Gran Canaria (Canary Islands), where the average temperature varies from 21 °C during the day and 15 °C at night in winter to 27 °C during the day and 22 °C at night in summer.
 Both these islands lie in the Atlantic.
 As for the land on the European continent, the mildest climate occurs in the northwest part of Iberian Peninsula (also Spain and Portugal), between Bilbao, A Coruña and Porto.
 In this the coastal strand, the average temperature varies from 10–14 C during the day and about 5 °C at night in January to 22–26 C during the day and 15–16 C at night in the middle of summer.